Minerva07/Minerva07/README.md

-- 👋 Hi, I’m @Mary Surekha S
+- 👋 Hi, I’m @Mary Surekha Sankuru
-- 👀 I’m interested in doing jobs where there is a place to create something logically
+- 👀 I’m interested in creating applications of Image processing using Computer Vision and Machine Learning
-- 🌱 I’m currently learning many things clearly
+- 🌱 I worked on several Image processing and Machine Learning projects.
-- 💞️ I’m looking to collaborate on FPGA design using VHDL
+- 💞️ I'm experienced in FPGA design using VHDL and embedded systems.
-- 📫 How to reach me : by mail
+- 📫 How to reach me : mail - surekhasankuru03@gmail.com

 <!---
 Minerva07/Minerva07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.